Advanced Topics in Genome Sciences, MGEN 622 | 3 credits

 Commitment to equity and inclusion

 Oregon Health & Science University is committed to creating and fostering a learning and working environment based on open communication and mutual respect.
-If you encounter sexual harassment, sexual misconduct, sexual assault, or discrimination based on race, color, religion, age, national origin or ancestry, veteran or military status, sex, marital status, pregnancy or parenting status, sexual orientation, gender identity, disability or any other protected status please contact the Affirmative Action and Equal Opportunity Department at 503-494-5148 or email@example.com.
-Inquiries about TitleIX compliance or sex/gender discrimination and harassment may be directed to the OHSU Title IX Coordinator at 503-494-0258 or firstname.lastname@example.org.
+If you encounter sexual harassment, sexual misconduct, sexual assault, or discrimination based on race, color, religion, age, national origin or ancestry, veteran or military status, sex, marital status, pregnancy or parenting status, sexual orientation, gender identity, disability or any other protected status please contact the Office of Civil Rights Investigations and Compliance at 503-494-5148 or email@example.com.
+Inquiries about TitleIX compliance or sex/gender discrimination and harassment may be directed to the OHSU Title IX Coordinator at firstname.lastname@example.org.